kevinhwang91/rnvimr/README.md

 A: Install [Dependence](#Dependence) first, run ex command`:echo $NVIM_LISTEN_ADDRESS` to
-confirm that the message output is in a format like this `/tmp/nvimIYj484/0`, Rnvimr needs this environment variable as the socket path.
+confirm that the message output is in a format like this `/tmp/nvimIYj484/0` or a tcp format `address:port`, Rnvimr needs this environment variable.

 Q: How can I go back to the previous directory in Ranger after attaching a new file?